hxtree/galaxyops/README.md

 ## Considering

-Code coverage and static analysis using codacy.
+* Code coverage and static analysis using codacy.
-Contracts for interdependent apps, possibly https://nestjs.com/ .
+* Contracts for interdependent apps, possibly https://nestjs.com/ .
-Some form of application app templating package.
+* Some form of application app templating package. cdk init,